Flogging a dead horse

 Hitched to a weighty cartload that it cannot possibly pull.

-Sometimes even across the eyes and muzzle
+Sometimes whipped across the eyes and muzzle.

 Men climb into the cart to weigh it down further,

-When someone speaks up against the violence,
+When someone speaks up against this cruelty,

 The killer merely yells “My property, my property!”